 - Simple Inhalation – Simply place a few drops in your hands, rub them together, and then breathe deeply!
 Add a couple of drops to a tissue, a cotton ball placed in a jar, or add essential oils to a bowl of hot water and inhale.

 - Diffuse – The best way to diffuse oils is with one of the cold-air diffusers that Young Living offers!

-- Topical Application – Massage can be an effective way of helping to ease the symptoms of spring allergies; or, place some of the oils on your temples, rub your hands together and inhale what is left.
-James likes to place a drop of peppermint in the palm of his hand, and then using a finger from the other hand, apply the oils right under his cheekbone.
-Be very careful to not get any oils in your eyes (but flushing with milk works great for any accidents)!
+- Topical Application – Massage can be an effective way of helping to ease the symptoms of spring allergies.
+Place some of the oils on your temples, rub your hands together and inhale what is left.
+James likes to place a drop of peppermint in the palm of his hand, and then using a finger from the other hand, applies the oils right under his cheekbone.
+Always be very careful to not get any oils in your eyes (but flushing with milk works great for any accidents)!

 - Mightyzyme for kids